bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

 - nonce: Non-repeating initializer for the AEAD.
 This prevents an attacker from observing whether the same ClientHello is marked with different metadata over time.
 - encrypted_proxy_data: AEAD-Encrypt(key, nonce, additional_data=ClientHello, plaintext=ProxyData).
 The key and AEAD function are agreed out of band and associated with psk_identity.

-When the load balancer receives a ClientHello, it serializes any relevant metadata into a ProxyData, then encrypts it with the ClientHello as additional data, to produce EncryptedProxyData.
+When the load balancer receives a ClientHello, it serializes any relevant metadata into an upstream ProxyData, then encrypts it with the ClientHello as additional data to produce the EncryptedProxyData.
+The backend's reply is a downstream ProxyData struct, also transmitted as an EncryptedProxyData using the ClientHello as additional data.
+Recipients in each case MUST verify that ProxyData.direction has the expected value, and discard the connection if it does not.

+The downstream ProxyData SHOULD NOT contain any ProxyExtensionType values that were not present in the upstream ProxyData.

 # Defined ProxyExtensions

 Like a standard TLS Extension, a ProxyExtension is identified by a 2-byte type number.
+Load balancers MUST only include extensions that are specified for use in ProxyData.
+Backends MUST ignore any extensions that they do not recognize.

-There are initially three type numbers allocated:
+There are initially four type numbers allocated:

     enum {
       padding(0),
       network_address(1),
       esni_inner(2),
+      overload(3)
       (65535)
     } ProxyExtensionType;

+## padding

-The “padding” extension functions as described in {{!RFC7685}}.
+The "padding" extension functions as described in {{!RFC7685}}.
 It is used here to avoid leaking information about the other extensions.

+## network_address

-The “network_address” extension functions as described in {{!I-D.kinnear-tls-client-net-address}}.
+The "network_address" extension functions as described in {{!I-D.kinnear-tls-client-net-address}}.
 It conveys the client IP address observed by the load balancer.
+Backends that make use of this extension SHOULD include an empty network_address value in the downstream ProxyData.

+## esni_inner

-The “esni_inner” extension can only be used if the ClientHello contains the encrypted_server_name extension {{!ESNI=I-D.ietf-tls-esni}}.
-The extension_data is the ClientESNIInner (Section 5.1.1 of {{ESNI}}), which contains the true SNI and nonce.
+The "esni_inner" extension can only be used if the ClientHello contains the encrypted_server_name extension {{!ESNI=I-D.ietf-tls-esni}}.
+The upstream extension_data is the ClientESNIInner (Section 5.1.1 of {{ESNI}}), which contains the true SNI and nonce.
 This is useful when the load balancer knows the ESNI private key and the backend does not, i.e. split mode ESNI.

-Load balancers SHOULD only include extensions that are specified for use in ProxyData, and backends MUST ignore any extensions that they do not recognize.
+## overload

+In the upstream ProxyData, the "overload" extension contains a single uint16 indicating the approximate proportion of connections that are being routed to this server as a fraction of 65535.
+If there is only one server, load balancers SHOULD set the value to 65535 or omit this extension.

+In the downstream ProxyData, the value is an OverloadValue:

+    enum {
+      nominal(0),
+      drain(1),
+      reject(2),
+      (255)
+    } OverloadState;
+    struct {
+      OverloadState state;
+      uint16 load;
+      uint32 ttl;
+    } OverloadValue;

+When OverloadValue.state is "nominal", the backend is accepting connections normally.
+The "drain" state indicates that the backend is accepting this connection, but would prefer not to receive additional connections.
+A value of "reject" indicates that the backend did not accept this connection.
+When sending a "reject" response, the backend SHOULD close the connection without sending a ServerHello.

+OverloadValue.load indicates the relative load state of the responding backend server, in arbitrary units.
+All backend servers for an origin SHOULD report load values in the same scale.

+The load balancer SHOULD treat this information as valid for OverloadValue.ttl seconds, or until it receives another OverloadValue from that server.

+Load balancers that have multiple available backends for an origin SHOULD avoid connecting to servers that are in the "drain" or "reject" state.
+When a connection is rejected, the load balancer MAY retry that connection by sending the ClientHello to a different backend server.
+When multiple servers are in the "nominal" state, the load balancer should direct more connections to servers with smaller OverloadValue.load.

+When there is a server in an unknown state, the load balancer SHOULD direct at least one connection to it, in order to refresh its OverloadState.

+If all servers are in the "drain" or "reject" state, the load balancer SHOULD drop the connection.

 # Use with TLS over TCP